Forget Trump and Biden. For Ukraine, the scandal is still corruption.

 Ukraine is routinely mentioned among the countries with the highest levels of corruption.
 Transparency International, a global anti-corruption advocacy group, ranked Ukraine 120 out of 180 nations in its 2018 Corruption Perceptions Index.

-“I can understand that the whole environment around this announcement connects to the impeachment situation in the United States," said Ryzhenko.
+“I can understand that the whole environment around this announcement connects to the impeachment situation in the United States," Ryzhenko said.

-Zelenskiy, a former comic actor who played the president in a TV show, won his unconventional campaign on the back of widespread public outrage over corruption and distaste with the political establishment.
+Zelenskiy, a former comic actor who played the president in a television show, won his unconventional campaign on the back of widespread public outrage over corruption and distaste with the political establishment.

 Previous general prosecutors so tarnished their office that many ordinary Ukrainians are eager for any kind of reckoning, Ukrainian political and legal analysts said, even if it appears to the outside world like a sop to the Trump administration.